Kitura/Swift-SMTP/README.md

 let roll = User(name: "Roll", email: "roll@gmail.com")
 let zero = User(name: "Zero", email: "zero@gmail.com")

-let mail = Mail(from: drLight,
+let mail = smtp.makeMail(from: drLight,
                          to: [megaman],
                          cc: [roll],
                          bcc: [zero],
                          subject: "Robots should be used for the betterment of mankind.",
                          text: "Any other use would be...unethical.")

 smtp.send(mail)
 ```